Carla van Zon

-Carla Marja Olga Van Zon (born 20 January 1952) is a New Zealand retired artistic director.
+Carla Marja Olga van Zon (20 January 1952 – 29 April 2026) was a New Zealand artistic director.
 She worked on international opportunities for New Zealand artists at Creative New Zealand, before becoming artistic director of the New Zealand International Festival of the Arts in Wellington in 1996.
-From 2013 she was the Artistic Director of the Auckland Arts Festival, where she was responsible for commissioning works such as the opera The Bone Feeders.
-Van Zon has been responsible for supporting the careers of many New Zealand artists.
+From 2013 she was the artistic director of the Auckland Arts Festival, where she was responsible for commissioning works such as the opera The Bone Feeder.
+Van Zon was responsible for supporting the careers of many New Zealand artists.
 She retired from the Auckland Arts Festival in 2017, following a diagnosis of kidney disease in 2016.

 Early life and education

-Van Zon was born in Te Atatū in West Auckland on 20 January 1952, one of three girls born to Dutch immigrants who had arrived via Indonesia.
-Van Zon's mother was a contemporary dance teacher and her father worked for Pan Am.
-She studied contemporary dance at the University of Otago in Dunedin, earning a degree in Physical Education, and then became a physical education teacher at Green Bay High School.
-In the early 1980s she earned an MA in Dance and Arts Administration at George Washington University.
+Van Zon was born in Te Atatū in West Auckland on 20 January 1952, one of three girls born to Dutch immigrants, Boukje and Maurice van Zon, who had arrived via Indonesia.
+Her mother was a contemporary dance teacher and her father worked for Pan Am.
+She studied contemporary dance at the University of Otago in Dunedin, earning a degree in physical education, and then became a physical education teacher at Green Bay High School.
+In the early 1980s, she earned a Master of Arts degree in dance and arts administration at George Washington University.